Gjør som tusenvis av andre bokelskere

 How do people respond to a state that is violent towards its own citizens?
 In this book this question is answered by studying responses to police violence in Delhi and to army violence in the context of a secessionist movement in Assam.
 Evidence from both the field-sites indicates towards acceptance of the state, though it may be slow and flickering, based on own rationalities of the subjects or contextual.

-This dictionary contains more than 25,000 headwords and derivatives along with related phrases and idioms.
-Like our other Bilingual Dictionaries, this has been specially compiled for learners of English, students, professionals and general readers.
+This dictionary contains more than 50,000 up-to-date entries and related phrases and idioms; words with irregular forms and more than 200 illustrations.
+Like our other Bilingual Dictionaries, this has been specially compiled for learners of English, teachers, translators and general readers.

 The Selected Works of Jawaharlal Nehru is the single most important, authoritative, and reliable source on Nehru's life, work, and thought.
 This volume includes lectures, writings, letters, speeches, and other literary works of Nehru during September-October1960.